valhalla/demos/docs/valhalla_service.md

 #### Directions Options

 * units = Distance units.
 Allowable unit types are miles (or mi) and kilometers (or km).
 If no unit type is specified, kilometers is selected.
 * language = The langauge the instructions will use.
 If no language is specified, United States based English (en_US) will be used.
+The current list of supported languages: en_US.

 #### Output Options